Pujita Ponnada

 Pujita Ponnada is an Indian actress and model who predominantly works in Telugu and Tamil cinema.
 She is principally noted for her roles in the films Rangasthalam (2018) and Kalki (2019).

 Early life

 Pujita Ponnada was born into a Telugu family in Visakhapatnam and raised in Chennai.

 Career

 Pujita Ponnada worked as a software engineer in Tata Consultancy Services before she started her acting career with short films.

 Pujita Ponnada played roles in films like Oopiri (2016), Rangasthalam (2018), Happy Wedding (2018), Brand Babu (2018) and Where Is the Venkatalakshmi (2019).
-His forthcoming release Seven (2019).
-Touted to be an investigative thriller revolving seven characters, the Tamil-Telugu bilingual has six heroines.
-Pujita Ponnada plays the female lead in the Telegu romantic drama film, Aakasa Veedhullo (2022).
+Her release Seven (2019) was touted to be an investigative thriller revolving seven characters; the Tamil-Telugu bilingual had six heroines.
+Pujita Ponnada played the female lead in the Telugu romantic drama film, Aakasa Veedhullo (2022).
 Then, she continued to act in Tamil films, Jolly O Gymkhana (2024), Konjam Kadhal Konjam Modhal (2025), Desingu Raja 2 (2025) and Padaiyaanda Maaveeraa (2025).